 Note: If you want to try my slow cooker peach cobbler, check out the link to the recipe here.
-I’ve also given instructions on how to make the slow cooker peach cobbler low sugar as well.
+I've also given instructions on how to make the slow cooker peach cobbler with low sugar as well.

 Easy sugar-free peach cobbler